OpenNebula/docs/source/quick_start/operation_basics/provisioning_edge_cluster.rst

      ID USER     GROUP    NAME            CLUSTERS   BRIDGE   LEASES 1 oneadmin oneadmin aws-cluster-pub 100        br0           0

-.. tip:: For a full list list of command options, use ``oneprovision --help``.
+.. tip:: If you want to explore further options for the command, run ``oneprovision --help``.

 Connecting to the Edge Cluster
 ==============================

 Currently, it is not possible to access VMs deployed on an edge cluster through the normal :ref:`Sunstone mechanisms <remote_access_sunstone>`.
-To connect to the VMs, you need to first connect to the edge cluster using SSH.
+To connect to the cluster, you will need to use SSH.

-You can connect to the cluster as Linux user ``oneadmin`` or as Linux user ``ubuntu``.
-You will need to supply the user’s private SSH key, which is stored on the Front-end node in the following locations:
+You can easily connect to the cluster from the Front-end node, as Linux user ``oneadmin`` or as Linux user ``ubuntu``, which has access to the root account via the ``sudo`` command.

+To connect to the cluster, you will need to supply the user’s identity file, which is stored on the Front-end node in the following locations:

     * For ``oneadmin``: ``/var/lib/one/.ssh/id_rsa``
     * For ``ubuntu``: ``/var/lib/one/.ssh-provision/id_rsa``

 To log in to the edge cluster, you can use this command:

 .. code::

-    ssh -i <location of private key file> -l <user> <edge cluster IP>
+    ssh -i <location of private key file> -l <user> <edge cluster public IP>

 For example:

 .. code::

-    ssh -i /var/lib/one/.ssh-provision/id_rsa -l ubuntu <50.16.125.225>
+    ssh -i /var/lib/one/.ssh-provision/id_rsa -l ubuntu <edge cluster public IP>

 .. tip::

     If you want root access to the edge cluster, log in as user ``ubuntu``, then ``sudo`` to root.

 Next Steps
 ==========